Machinery Breakdown coverage – ISR vs standalone insurance

 Conclusion

 When approaching renewal time or to obtain an initial quote, Bellrock recommends undertaking a comprehensive review of all machinery and equipment assets.
 Keeping an up to date asset schedule is key to obtaining the right cover, so too is an effective maintenance plan.
 As most buildings contain a wide range of machinery and equipment, the cover and limits required must be carefully evaluated to ensure appropriate coverage is obtained.
-Your broker is critical to the process of determining the nature and level of cover required and can provide tailored advice based on your situation.
+Your advisor is critical to the process of determining the nature and level of cover required and can provide tailored advice based on your situation.

 For more information or to obtain a quote for Machinery Breakdown Insurance please contact us via the form below.